TarchyV/CtrlV-Local-Beat-Saber-Leaderboard/README.md

 ------------
 ## Step 3: Arcade PC Setup
 1. Inside Registration PC ctrlVLeaderboard folder, copy the file "Arcade PC" onto a USB drive or Google drive
-2. On the Arcade PC's drop the contents of the file into Users/%UserName%/Leaderboard
+2. On the Arcade PC's drop the contents of the file into your Arcade PC.
+3. It is best to set up BSChecker.exe to run on startup.
+This can be done through the following steps:
+  i.
+Press "Windows Key" + "R", inside the run box type in "shell:startup" and drop the BSChecker.exe file inside that folder.
 3. When beatsaber is running this file will grab the scores
 ------------
 ## Step 3: Local Server Setup (Optional)